Imagine making over $400,000 a year, and you don’t even have to get out of bed. But then one day you decide to give it up – to give it all away.

 By risk, I don’t mean I’m going to do something blindfolded, cross my fingers, and hope it all works out.

 No, these were all calculated risks.
-These were risks that I had mentors, I sought council from other people before me so that I had the wisdom, I had experience, I had knowledge before I did these things.
+These were risks that I took because I had mentors seeking counsel from other people before me so that I had the wisdom, experience, and knowledge before I did these things.

 Knowing that and looking back at these different situations in my life where I took a big risk, the payoff was there.
 That is, as long as it wasn’t a risk where I didn’t talk to anybody and I just acted on impulse – that’s completely different.
 No, all the risks I’d taken above were big, calculated risks.